The Giving Project

 Grantmaking decisions will be made by our Giving Project cohort, a cross-class, multi-racial, multi-generational group of 20 donor-organizers who convene regularly over 6 months for engaged learning and training to collectively mobilize resources and evaluate applications.

-Applications are now open for the 2025 Giving Project Fund for Community Organizing.
 Interested organizations are encouraged to read the Funding Opportunity Announcement for eligibility requirements, award terms, and application instructions.
-Applications are due November 15, 2024 and grant awards will be announced in March of 2025.
+Grant awards will be announced in March of 2025.

 Purpose